American Forts: West

 (1839), near Chambersburg

 A state militia encampment during the so-called "Honey War" border dispute between Missouri and Iowa.
 It was located at the old town site of Waterloo, on the Fox River near town.
-The Iowans had an encampment at Farmington on the Des Moines River.
-The dispute was settled in Iowa's favor.
+The Iowa militia had an encampment on the Des Moines River at Farmington, IA (see also).
+The dispute was settled in Iowa's favor, without bloodshed.

 Fort Pike